spcourse/python/en/dictionaries/use/practice/contents.md

 # Practice with dictionaries
 > You don't have to hand in these exercises.
-They are only to test your own understanding.
+These are practice exercises that you can use to test if you fully understood the material you just studied.

 Test your understanding with the following practice exercises.
 Use your usual code editor and create a file called `dictionaries.py`.
-You can check (some of) your answers here: [answers](/python/en/dictionaries/answers)

 **Exercise 1** Similar to the video, create a dictionary called `my_class` with students and grades.
 Use the names Ralph, Diana, Jordi, and Michele with their respective grades: 4, 8, 7, and 5.